You are currently viewing English Idioms Starting with ‘K’

 Justifications:

-This is an idiom because the phrase originates from keeping gunpowder dry, but the meaning is figurative.
+This is an idiom because the idiom originates from keeping gunpowder dry, but the meaning is figurative.
 It conveys readiness for action, which is a non-literal interpretation of the historical reference to gunpowder.

 Origin: